RODA/StatConverter/docs/index.md

 ## StatConverter

-StatConverter is a tool to convert to and from various statistical software formats: R, SPSS, Stata, SAS and DDI Codebook.
+StatConverter is a tool to convert to and from various statistical software formats: R, SPSS, Stata, SAS (even Excel) and DDI Codebook.

 It is a graphical user interface using Node.js and Electron, to build cross-platform desktop applications using HTML, CSS, and JavaScript.